huntabyte/bits-ui/NOTES.md

 ---

-Need to ensure that the `--bits-floating-X` CSS variables are set correctly.
-Only the combobox has them set correctly atm.
+Need to determine how we'll handle users being able to cancel the `onEscapeKeydown` event.